What is a brain tumour?

 The brain is made of countless nerve cells.
 It is the control centre of your body.

 Each area of the brain controls different activities.
 This means that a tumour can affect different activities and give different symptoms depending on where it is found in the brain.
+There are 3 main parts of the brain: the cerebrum, cerebellum and brainstem.

 The cerebellum is the back part of the brain.
 It helps with balance and coordination.